 Cover letter conclusion example:

-Writing your cover letter with these three blocks will set the foundation for your document, but it is important that you follow a few rules to enable your cover letter to hit a home run.
-Up next are six things you need to consider while writing.
+Writing your cover letter with these three blocks will set the foundation for your document, but it is important that you follow a few rules to enable your cover letter to hit a homerun.
+Here are six things you need to consider while writing:

-It is vital that you know whom you are talking to.
+It is vital that you know who you will be writing to.
 Just like you resume, you want to draft your cover letter with a prospective employer in mind and write for them.
-Do research on the company you want to work for and determine the gate-keeper.
+Do research on the company you want to work for and determine the gatekeeper.

 Be engaging.
-Ask questions your prospective employer probably asks themselves and answer them with examples of how you tackled obstacles and accomplished similar tasks that align themselves with what the company needs.
+Ask questions your prospective employer might ask themselves, and answer them with examples of how you tackled obstacles and accomplished similar tasks that align themselves with what the company needs.

 Tell a story to demonstrate your skills instead of just saying you have the skills.
 It is more interesting and memorable to tell about the time your skills were put to the test and how you rose to the occasion.